Things to do in Ljubljana: Lots, so Bring Your Walking Shoes!

 Not only has the Slovenian capital the honor of bearing the most tongue-twisting name of all European capitals, but Ljubljana is also one of the most livable and greenest capitals on the continent.
 With a historic center that is basically entirely car-free, this old city begs to be explored on foot.
 Without any cars—there are some buses, though—the entire Old Town is opened up to pedestrians and cyclists.

 Ljubljana is blessed by its location.
 It lies on the crossroads between the efficient and disciplined Germanic cultures of Austria and Germany, and the relaxed and friendly Italian and Balkan cultures.
 These opposing influences make it an incredibly cosmopolitan and fascinating city for its size—Ljubljana is home to no more than 280,000 inhabitants.
+This also makes it an easily accessible city, especially from Croatia.

 Often compared to nearby Salzburg in Austria, Ljubljana shares some similarities with this old city, yet it is distinctly different as well.
 There’s the people’s Slavic language, and the city has its own cultural heroes, most notably the architect Jože Plečnik and the poet France Prešeren.